stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 The RO-Crate profiles presented here provide a unified data model to describe the prospective and retrospective provenance of the execution of a computational workflow, together with contextual metadata about the workflow itself and its associated entities (inputs, outputs, code, etc.).
 The profiles are flexible, allowing to tailor the description to a broad variety of use cases, agnostic with respect to the WMS used and allow describing provenance traces at different levels of granularity.
-This facilitates developing implementations by multiple workflow systems (often with heterogeneous assumptions and requirements) -- six of which have already been developed and are described in Section [1.3](#implementations){reference-type="ref" reference="implementations"} -- allowing to perform comparisons between runs across heterogeneous systems.
+This facilitates developing implementations by multiple workflow systems (often with heterogeneous assumptions and requirements) -- six of which have already been developed and are described in Section [1.3](#implementations) -- allowing to perform comparisons between runs across heterogeneous systems.
-For instance, the query in listing [\[[sparql]\]](#sparql){reference-type="ref" reference="sparql"} returns all actions in a Workflow Run RO-Crate, together with their instruments and their starting and ending times:
+For instance, the query in listing [\[[sparql]\]](#sparql) returns all actions in a Workflow Run RO-Crate, together with their instruments and their starting and ending times:

 ```sql
     PREFIX schema: <http://schema.org/>